emojidex/emojidex-web-client/README.md

   ┣Data<br>
   ┗Util<br>

-The Shared and modules should usually be ignored unless you're doing something particularly hackish - but be warned that messing with these could be a quick way to break user data!
+The Data modules should usually be ignored unless you're doing something particularly hackish - but be warned that messing with these could be a quick way to break user data!
 The Emoji and Search modules will likely be of the most interest to most developers.
 If you're looking to play around with emoji these are good places to start.